aws-samples/aws-fault-injection-simulator-workshop/workshop/content/zz_content-tutorial/cont/markdown/_index.en.md

 Only difference is information about image customization ([resizing]({{< relref "#resizing-image" >}}), [add CSS classes]({{< relref "#add-css-classes" >}})...)
 {{% /notice%}}

-Let's face it: Writing content for the Web is tiresome.
+Let's face it: Writing content for the web is tiresome.
 WYSIWYG editors help alleviate this task, but they generally result in horrible code, or worse yet, ugly web pages.

 **Markdown** is a better way to write **HTML**, without all the complexities and ugliness that usually accompanies it.